Lottejohanna/Programmeerproject/PROCESS.md

 In the design document I formulated how all the different visualizations interact, the datasets, my JSON format, the sketch and the libraries I'm planning to use.

 Slowly I'm getting a better idea of what needs to be done.
 Tomorrow I will try to make the data ready to use in a javascript file.
 So first I need to convert my 6 CSV files to 1 JSON file in the morning.
 Then, in the afternoon I can create my javascript, css and html files and prepare for the friday presentation.

+# day 4

+Thur January 12

+Daily standup meeting - Exchanged some technical details, e.g. CSS, bootstrap, table d3

+* Combined 3 csv files (obesity, overweight and BMI) into 1 csv file
+* Connected countries to countrycodes for csv file
+* Put overweight, obesity and BMI data in 1 dictionary
+* Created javascript, css and html files

+### Difficulties
+* Proper JSON format - fillKeys are 1 layer deeper than datamaps javascript file is used to